View our posts

 The library is developed in partnership with a number of charities and specialist organisations within law enforcement and child protection.
 The programme monitors both online and offline material and recognises inappropriate or harmful content, words, and phrases.

-A screen shot (known as a ‘capture’) plus other details is taken of every incident triggered, showing what was displayed at the time, who was involved and when the incident took place.
-This information is shared with the DSL, Mrs Simpson, Principal, Ms Samad, and Vice Principal, Mr Henry, allowing Academy staff to implement further actions or interventions as required.
+A screen shot (known as a ‘capture’) plus other details are taken of every incident triggered, showing what was displayed at the time, who was involved and when the incident took place.
+This information is shared with the DSL, Mrs Simpson, the Principal, Ms Samad, and the Vice Principal, Mr Henry, allowing Academy staff to implement further actions or interventions as required.

 Although the Academy teaches students online safety as part of the curriculum, it is vital that parents/carers are aware of the risks too, and what they can do to develop a culture of online safety in the home.